Medical device maker settles suit over psychologist’s death

 “Something that I think was clear to everyone in this case is what an absolutely extraordinary human being Susan Nolen-Hoeksema was,” said David Rosen, a lawyer for her widower, Richard Nolen-Hoeksema.
 “She rose absolutely to the top of her profession.
 She remains an enormously influential figure in her field.”

-Lawyers and representatives for Maquet and Yale did not immediately return messages seeking comment.
+A lawyer for Maquet declined to comment Tuesday.
+A company representative and a spokesman for Yale did not return messages.

 The lawsuit gives the following account of the events that led up to Susan Nolen-Hoeksema’s death.